• Donate

 Now that pesky first base Outfielder has a decision to make.
 Either he can run in and get you as you stand vulnerable on the baseline, or he can wait there in hopes that the Runner will try to run to second base.
 Tough decision.
 Particularly when the Chaser will certainly come by first base again at some point to chase him away.

 But maybe you should even make the decision harder for him.
 Start running toward him, and then back away as he comes toward you.
-Lure the Outfielder away from your Runner on first base!
+Lure the Fielder away from your Runner on first base!
 After all, who cares if he gets you out.
 By luring him far enough away from first base, you've allowed your Runner the opportunity to advance to second.
-And that's how the game is played!

 The only time you will get out, is if you: